FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Results

-One of the primary purposes of subseasonal forecasts lies in predicting extreme weather events, especially enhancing preparedness for disasters like droughts and floods.
-Therefore, this subsection focuses on analyzing the prediction skills for extreme precipitation events.
-Such events are identified when $\textrm{TP}$ exceed the 90th climatological percentile, a threshold that varies based on grid location, forecast initialization time, and forecast lead time.
+A primary target of subseasonal forecasts is extreme weather events, to better prepare for disasters like droughts and floods.
+This subsection focuses on the prediction skills for extreme precipitation events.
+Such events are identified when $\textrm{TP}$ exceeds the 90th climatological percentile, a threshold that varies based on grid location, forecast initialization time, and forecast lead time.

-The last two rows of Figure \ref{RPSS_BSS_spatial} show the spatial distributions of the temporally-averaged Brier Skill Score ($\textrm{BSS}$)\cite{Wilks2011} for the extreme precipitation events, including $\textrm{BSS}$ for ECMWF S2S and FuXi-S2S, and their differences over 3-4 and 5-6 week lead times.
-Similar to spatial pattern of $\textrm{RPSS}$, FuXi-S2S generally predicts more regions with positive values of $\textrm{BSS}$ than ECMWF S2S, suggesting more areas with higher skills relative to climatological forecasts.
-Similar to spatial pattern of $\textrm{RPSS}$, the $\textrm{BSS}$ values are considerably higher over oceans than land and decrease from lower latitudes to higher latitudes.
+The last two rows of Figure \ref{RPSS_BSS_spatial} show the spatial distributions of the temporally-averaged Brier Skill Score ($\textrm{BSS}$) \cite{Wilks2011} for the extreme precipitation events, for ECMWF S2S and FuXi-S2S, and their differences over 3-4 and 5-6 week lead times.
+Similar to spatial pattern of $\textrm{RPSS}$, FuXi-S2S generally exhibts more regions with positive values of $\textrm{BSS}$ than ECMWF S2S, suggesting more areas with skill relative to climatological forecasts.
+Similar to spatial pattern of $\textrm{RPSS}$, the $\textrm{BSS}$ values are considerably higher over oceans than over land and decrease from lower latitudes to higher latitudes.
 Predominantly, the $\textrm{BSS}$ differences favor FuXi-S2S in $\textrm{TP}$ over land and in extra-tropical regions, marked by widespread red patterns.
-This suggests FuXi-S2S's dominance over ECMWF S2S in predicting extreme $\textrm{TP}$ across land and extra-tropics, which is of great importance for disaster preparedness and mitigation of early warning.
+This suggests FuXi-S2S's dominance over ECMWF S2S in predicting extreme $\textrm{TP}$ across land and extra-tropics, which is of great importance for disaster preparedness and early warning.